ysyk2021/the-power-of-diversity-and-inclusion-metrics-in-managing-a-diverse-workforce/src/chapter-2-1.md

 ### Conclusion

 Diversity and inclusion metrics form the foundation for managing a diverse workforce effectively.
 By implementing comprehensive measurement systems, organizations can identify areas of improvement, track progress, and hold themselves accountable for creating an inclusive environment.
-The next chapter will explore various methodologies and best practices for developing and implementing diversity and inclusion metrics within organizations.